If you're pregnant and currently working, maternity leave is likely on your mind.

 Will someone be temporarily taking over your duties?
 If they are, what should you prepare for them?
 And what exactly should they be responsible for?

+All of these questions and more are probably weighing on your mind.
 And that’s before you even consider what your transition into your new role as a mom will look like.
+It’s… a lot.

-But, making a preparation plan for your maternity leave can help keep your pregnancy stress to a minimum—and the sooner you do it, the better.
+But, making a preparation plan for your maternity leave can help keep your pregnancy stress to a minimum — and the sooner you do it, the better.

 Plus, when you know you've left things with work in a good position, you'll be more able to enjoy your time off with your new baby once they arrive.